Salesforce Sales Cloud

 • RevOps, sales leadership, and execution were never aligned around one system

 A high-performing Sales Cloud is not a collection of objects, fields, and dashboards.
-It's a designed revenue system — where data, process, and behavior reinforce each other.
+It is a designed revenue system — where data, process, and behavior reinforce each other.
+That is why this practice works as Sales Cloud architects and RevOps partners, not just Salesforce implementers.

 Step 01